 The biology stuff you might be thinking about: not my field, but science tells us that for photosynthesis plants want wavelengths that the chlorophyll molecules can absorb.
 These are in the blue and red light spectrums (green is not so useful).
 For the two types of chlorophyll: 'a' has max absorption at 430 and 662 nm, and 'b' has max absorption at 453 and 642 nm - their primary absorbtion activity is centred around the 390 to 480nm range; Another key light-activated component - carotenoids - like the 400 to 500nm flavour, with a bit of additional activity in the 625 to 680nm.

 Typical RGB LEDs have a blue component at 465 - 475 nm, and a red at 620 to 630nm.
 So some good overlap there.
-The ultimate test,the garden full of plants I started and grew for many weeks in my dark basement say thanks for all the photons" and did great; they went successfully out to the garden and provided us with salads all summer.
+The ultimate test – the basement shelf-full of plants I started and grew for many weeks in the dark said "thanks for all the photons" and did great; they went successfully out to the garden and provided us with salads all summer!

-If you're running a science lab, or a space station, by all means wire up some UV sources from 390 to 470nm if you have them.
+If you're running a science lab, or a space station, by all means wire up some specialized UV sources in the 390 to 470nm if you have them.
 Perhaps you'll get an extra tomato or two.
 But for most of us, these multicoloured RGB sources are sufficient to get plants started for your garden.

 Power warning - if you go wild and have many LEDs (50?
 100? or more) the current increases!
 You will need to measure your current consumption carefully and add LEDs only with that in mind.